ErikBuis/python-utils/guides/uv.md

     ```powershell
     uv sync
     ```
-- `uv` uses a `pyproject.toml` file to keep track of the environment's dependencies.
-To initialize a `uv` environment in the current working directory, use the following command.
-If you already have a `pyproject.toml` file, you can skip this step.
+- To install optional extra dependencies (that are already present in the `pyproject.toml` file), use:
     ```powershell
+    uv sync --extras [extra-name]
+    ```
+    Replace `[extra-name]` with the name of the extra dependency you want to install.
+- To initialize an empty `uv` environment in the current working directory, use:
+    ```powershell
     uv init --bare --python '>=3.11, <3.12'
     ```
-    Please replace `example` with the name of your project, and `'>=3.11, <3.12'` with the desired Python version.<br>
+    Please replace `example` with the name of your project, and `'>=3.11, <3.12'` with the desired Python version.
-    To change the Python version of an existing project, change the `python` field in the `pyproject.toml` file and run `uv sync`.
+- To change the Python version of an existing project, change the `python` field in the `pyproject.toml` file and run `uv sync`.

 ### Using the environment
 - We recommend activating your `uv` environment in the terminal, so that you don't have to specify the environment in all subsequent commands.
 To activate the `uv` environment, run the following command:<br>